helkaroui/simple-flask-server.slh/README.md

 # simple-flask-server.slh
-A Silhouette template for a Flask server
+A Silhouette template to bootstrap a Flask server.